-Evaluations of the program by participants, for all five years, were very positive.
+Evaluations of the program by participants from across the years have been very positive.
 Comments about the overall workshop included: “training sessions were outstanding”; “speakers were great”; “thoughtful, educational and entertaining event”; and “staff was very helpful,” “loved being able to attend virtually” and “keep up the great work!”
 Comments about the individual workshop sessions include:

 - “Wow!
 Sensational!
 Personal stories made it REAL and made it seem we all have the ability to run.